 Amazon Echo Plus features

-The seven-mic Echo Plus features a 2.5-inch woofer and an 0.8-inch tweeter, with Bluetooth built in so you can connect up devices.
-It can also be used with Spotify Connect, which is handy, although as ever the music service of choice is Amazon's own.
+The seven-mic Echo Plus features a 2.5-inch woofer and an 0.8-inch tweeter, with Bluetooth built in so you can connect up devices that way too.
+It can also be used with Spotify Connect, which is handy, although as always the default music service on board is Amazon's own.

 Setup and fine control – such as configuring your user account, telling Echo where you live and pairing Echos together – is all done through the Alexa app for iOS and Android.
 This was a bit ropey to begin with, but has markedly improved.

-Wi-Fi and a very short setup is all it needs to be functional, although you should subsequently pair your Amazon, Spotify and Google calendar accounts, and choose your favourite news sources and sports team.
+Wi-Fi and a very short setup is all it needs to be functional, although you should make sure you subsequently pair your Amazon, Spotify and Google accounts, and choose your favourite news sources and sports team as well.

 Indeed, the Google Calendar integration is excellent and truly it is better than the implementation on Google Home, which is a bit weird isn't it?